Pumpkin Chocolate Chip Cookies

 Can I use fresh pumpkin instead of canned?

 Yes, but you’ll need to roast and puree it first.
 Drain excess moisture by placing the puree in a fine-mesh strainer lined with cheesecloth and refrigerating for a few hours.
-Canned pumpkin is more consistent and convenient.
+Fresh pumpkin may result in a looser dough.

 Absolutely!
-Portion the dough into balls, freeze on a tray, then transfer to a freezer bag.
-Bake straight from frozen, adding 1–2 minutes to the baking time.
+Both baked cookies and unbaked dough freeze well.
+Freeze dough balls on a tray, then transfer to a bag.
+Bake from frozen, adding 1–2 minutes to the bake time.

-Yes.
-Use a flax egg (1 tbsp ground flaxseed + 3 tbsp water, let sit 5 minutes) or commercial egg replacer.
-Texture may be slightly denser.
+Yes—substitute with a flax egg (1 tbsp ground flaxseed + 3 tbsp water, let sit 5 minutes) or commercial egg replacer.

 Summary